 Here are some other suggestions for things you might want to book in advance.

-HIKES / There a number of hikes in this itinerary.
+Hikes // There a number of hikes in this itinerary.
 You’ll have a much better experience organising guides on the Berber Village hike in Ouirgane and the Monkey Fingers hike in the Dades Valley.
 Email your accommodation to organise a half-day guide for these two.
-The Todra Gorge hike can easily be done without a guide – all our instructions are here.
+The Todra Gorge hike can easily be done without a guide by following our Todra Gorge walk post.

-DESERT CAMP / If you do the 1 night desert tour through Kasbah Mohayut then you can organise it here.
+Desert Camp // If you do the 1-night desert tour through Kasbah Mohayut then book ahead at Kasbah Mohuyat activities.

 GETTING TO MOROCCO